 Recalling the proposal, Nick said he put in his "best romantic effort."
 He told ET's Nancy O'Dell, "You've got to take it in stages.
 If you set the bar too high then you've set yourself up for failure on the honeymoon and everything else that comes after it.
 This is a carefully calculated plan, you know.
 You have to set the romance, but you have to take it in phases—so this is step one."

 According to Vanessa, Nick got down on both knees ("I figured one wasn't enough," he added) and she immediately started crying—and then a rowdy group of tourists appeared, so Nick put his head in her lap and put his arms around her while the people passed by.
 "So they just see me crying," she laughed.
 "I wanted it to just be about she and I," Nick explained why he paused for a second.
 "I didn't want it to be shared with anybody else."

-"I think I knew pretty early on that we would be a good match, that I loved her," Nick also reflected to CNN in 2010 after getting engaged, when asked when he first knew when he was in love.
-"So I would say, within the first six months we dated, I probably knew that was the one I wanted to be with.
+"I think I knew pretty early on with my fiancée that we would be a good match, that I loved her," Nick also reflected on CNN in 2010, when asked when he first knew when he was in love.
+"So, I would say, within the first six months we dated, I probably had a good idea that was the one I wanted to be with.
 It's an exciting thing to kind of step into a new chapter in your life and, you know, each chapter holds new experiences, and hopefully a family and all that good stuff to follow.